 Choosing which journal to publish your research paper in is one of the most significant decisions you have to make as a researcher.
 Where you decide to submit your work can make a big difference to the reach and impact your research has.

 It’s important to take your time to consider your options carefully and analyze each aspect of journal submission – from shortlisting titles to your preferred method of publication, for example open access.

 Don’t forget to think about publishing options beyond the traditional journals format – for example, open research platform F1000Research, which offers rapid, open publication for a wide range of outputs.

 The first step in publishing a research paper should always be selecting the journal you want to publish in.
 Choosing your target journal before you start writing means you can tailor your work to build on research that’s already been published in that journal.
 This can help editors to see how a paper adds to the ‘conversation’ in their journal.

-In addition, many journals only accept specific formats of article and may well have word limits and other restrictions.
+In addition, many journals only accept specific manuscript formats of article.
 So by choosing a journal before you start, you can write your article to their specifications and audience, and ultimately improve your chances of acceptance.

 Choosing which journal to publish your research in can seem like an overwhelming task.
 So, for all the details of how to navigate this important step in publishing your research paper, take a look at our choosing a journal guide.
 This will take you through the selection process, from understanding the aims and scope of the journals you’re interested in to making sure you choose a trustworthy journal.